svenkf/samplesheet-validator/README.md

         SLIMS_PASSWORD: Password for SLIMS API access.

     Flask Secret Key:
-        FLASK_SECRET_KEY: A secret key for securely signing the session cookie and other security-related needs.
+        FLASK_SECRET_KEY: A secret key for securely signing the session and other security-related needs.